 - "Is it good for our learning if things are easy?

-Following a series of challenges, Katie and Clive asked the children to re-asses themselves on their learner pathway.
+Following this series of challenges and conversations, Katie and Clive asked the children to re-assess themselves on their learner pathway.
 There were 17 children out of 58 who thought they could move to 'Driver'.